allenai/allennlp/tutorials/tagger/README.md

 The embedding layer is specified as an AllenNLP `TextFieldEmbedder`, which represents a general way of turning tokens into tensors.
-(Here we know that we want to represent each unique word with a specific tensor, but using the general class allows us to easily experiment with different types of embeddings.)
+(Here we know that we want to represent each unique word with a learned tensor, but using the general class allows us to easily experiment with different types of embeddings.)